ricky638/BMR/Marianne-Contribution/README.md

 ## 🖼️ S3‑Triggered Lambda: Image Metadata Processor

 This Lambda function is the entry point for my portion of the serverless pipeline.
 It is triggered automatically whenever a new file is uploaded to the designated S3 input bucket.
+The event source is the `s3:ObjectCreated:*` notification, which fires each time an object is created in the shared input bucket.
+The bucket ARN is provided through Terraform variables, ensuring the function is tightly integrated with the group’s shared infrastructure.

-### Trigger
+### Function Responsibilities
+- Parse S3 event notification to extract:
+  - Bucket name
+  - Object key
+  - Timestamp
+  - File size
+  - File type
+- Validate uploaded object (image file, non‑zero size)
+- Generate a unique record ID
+- Write a structured item to the shared DynamoDB table (bmr-dynamodb-table) including:
+  - id (UUID)
+  - filename
+  - bucket
+  - timestamp
+  - filesize
-- Event Source: s3:ObjectCreated:*
+  - filetype
-- Bucket: Shared
+  - status (“received”)
+  - notes (“Initial metadata recorded”)

+### Outputs
+- A DynamoDB record representing the uploaded file
+- CloudWatch logs for debugging and traceability

+### Why This Matters